 Do you secure your lawn?
-No, I don’t mean from the likes of “Dennis the Menace”, and hopefully you’ve never uttered the phrase “you darn kids get off my lawn!”
-But believe it or not, there are some similarities between caring for your lawn and cybersecurity.
-Maintaining a well-kempt lawn will help minimize weeds, bug infestations, and will overall increase the value of your home or property.
-And as we’ll discuss in today’s blog, maintaining a strong cybersecurity posture has a similar effect on your business.
+No, I don’t mean from the likes of “Dennis the Menace”, and hopefully you’ve never uttered the phrase “You darn kids get off my lawn!”
+But believe it or not, there are similarities between caring for your lawn and cybersecurity.
+Maintaining a well-kept lawn will help minimize weeds, and bug infestations, and will overall increase the value of your home or property.
+And as we’ll discuss in today’s blog, maintaining a strong cybersecurity strategy has a similar effect on your business.

 Establish a Desired State

 The first item in cybersecurity is usually to assess where you are and to compare this to where you want to be.
 This establishes your desired posture and starts to identify gaps between your current state and desired state.
 Compare this to looking out your front door and seeing a lush green and manicured landscape, or a unkempt weed-filled pasture.
 For the latter you will notice some obvious gaps and improvement opportunities, and so will your neighbors.

 Identify Key Details